speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

    - **Text Sentiment Analysis**: Extract complaints and pain descriptions from text.
 - **Technologies:**
    - Python with pre-trained transformer models (e.g., BERT, OpenAI).
+- **Deployment considerations:**
+   - Depending on implementation.
+If only calling API of managed services then we can run as Serverless function.
+   - If managing our own models, then containers (ECS or Kubernetes)
+- **Scheduling considerations:**
+   - Event driven

 ---